RadimPesa/las-docker/README.md

 ## How to Link a Medical Center to a Project

-In order to complete the Project creation, you need to link your new Project to one (or more) Medical Center.
+In order to complete the Project creation, you need to link your new Project to one or more Medical Centers.
 You can do it directly via `Python`.

 Make sure you are working in virtualenv `venvdj1.7` and then start an interactive Python session: